Witold Rybczynski

-Witold Rybczynski (pronounced:) (born 1 March 1943) is a Canadian American architect, professor and writer.
-He is currently the Martin and Margy Meyerson Professor Emeritus of Urbanism at the University of Pennsylvania.
+Witold Rybczynski (born 1 March 1943) is a Canadian American architect, professor and writer.
+He is the Martin and Margy Meyerson Professor Emeritus of Urbanism at the University of Pennsylvania.

 Early life

 Rybczynski was born in Edinburgh of Polish parentage and raised in Surrey, England, before moving at a young age to Canada.
 He attended Loyola College in Montreal.
 He received Bachelor of Architecture (1966) and Master of Architecture (1972) degrees from McGill University in Montreal.

 Career

 Rybczynski has written around 300 articles and papers on the subjects of housing, architecture, and technology, many of which are aimed at a non-technical readership.
 His work has been published in a wide variety of magazines, including The Wilson Quarterly, The Atlantic Monthly, and The New Yorker.
 From 2004 to 2010, he was architecture critic for Slate.

 He taught at McGill University (1974–1993) and the University of Pennsylvania (1993–2012), and served on the U.S. Commission of Fine Arts from 2004 to 2012.
 He now lives in Philadelphia and is Emeritus Professor of Architecture at the University of Pennsylvania.
 He was married to Shirley Hallam, who died in 2021.